20 years of monitoring butterflies

 BCSA committee member Bryan Haywood will provide an historic overview of the Penambol Butterfly Walk including how to set one up and the findings after 20 years of monitoring at this site.
 He will also highlight some of the South East butterfly species not seen in other parts of the state and the conservation efforts currently being undertaken to conserve these species.

-He has over 20 years of professional and volunteering experience gained in a range of natural history fields, and is an accomplished and widely respected field naturalist.
-Bryan has a particular passion for ornithology and entomology, but also has excellent knowledge of flora and vegetation communities.
+Bryan Haywood has over 20 years of professional and volunteering experience gained in a range of natural history fields, and is an accomplished and widely respected field naturalist.
+He has a particular passion for ornithology and entomology, but also has excellent knowledge of flora and vegetation communities.

 In 2000, Bryan helped set up the Penambol Conservation Park Butterfly Walk, a weekly monitoring transect for butterflies running from November to April each year in the state’s South East.
 Professionally, Bryan works for the Nature Glenelg Trust, and currently manages the Mount Gambier Office and Nursery site including a 15,000 plant capacity nursery, seven (full-time, part-time and casual staff) and an increasing number of volunteers.